streetmix/streetmix/docs/docs/user-guide/streetmix-plus.md

 [Patreon](https://www.patreon.com/streetmix) is a great option for members that are already supporting other artists or creators on Patreon.

-Streetmix+ membership does not activate immediately (_this is something we're working on!_), but someone on our team will reach out to you to activate Streetmix+ on your Streetmix account within one week.
+Streetmix+ membership does not activate immediately (_this is something we're working on!_).
+If the e-mail address you have at Patreon matches the one you use to log into Streetmix, we will be able to activate Streetmix+ within one week.
+We process membership activations on Mondays.
+If your e-mail address is not found in Streetmix, we will reach out to you on Patreon to ask what Streetmix account you would like to be upgraded to Streetmix+.
 If you do not hear from us, please contact us at hello@streetmix.net.

 <div className="stmx-cta-container">
   <a className="stmx-cta-button" href="https://www.patreon.com/streetmix" target="_blank">Sign up with Patreon</a>